 Heat pump: Alex Byrne, Sligo, mobile 0862625002, eil.ie

 Photography: Steve Rogers Photographer, Co Sligo, mobile 0872654352, steverogersphoto.com

-“Sometimes it helps not knowing what’s ahead,” jokes Tom.
+“Sometimes it helps not knowing what’s ahead,” jokes Matt.
 “If I’d known how hard it would be I probably would have chosen to build a new house instead.”
-But Tom did have some expertise under his belt; in Wales he’d renovated his Edwardian semi-detached home, learned to plaster and got acquainted with carpentry.
-Tom is in fact a professional wood turner so has a way with timber.
+But Matt did have some expertise under his belt; in Wales he’d renovated his Edwardian semi-detached home, learned to plaster and got acquainted with carpentry.
+Matt is in fact a professional wood turner so has a way with timber.

 In the early days, his interest in ecobuilding had originally led him to investigate straw bale construction.
 “Every building has a carbon footprint,” he explains.
 “It doesn’t matter what kind of house you build, building new always has an environmental impact.
 So instead with this house our aim was to salvage as much of the original structure as possible and reuse materials from the site.”

-Tom and Patricia’s choice of external insulation led them to import many of the materials they would need.
+Matt and Imelda’s choice of external insulation led them to import many of the materials they would need.
 The build-up consists of three inches of phenolic board topped with a polymer render sourced in America.
 “It has a heavy texture, the topcoat is a mix of cement and lime rendering – the house had originally been plastered in lime.
-I fixed the panels and did all rendering work,” explains Tom.
+I fixed the panels and did all rendering work,” explains Matt.

 The windows were taped up to provide a continuous airtight layer and vents were installed in each of the main rooms for fresh air.
 In terms of heating, as the garden was deemed too small for a horizontal collector, they originally decided to go with boreholes.
 “We hit shale within a couple hundred feet and the hole kept collapsing.
 The contractors bailed out after two days.
 So we had to install a horizontal collector.”